sserver224/XInput-Bass-Vibrator/README.md

 7. Select the controller on the left-hand side list to display details and options, and under "HID device mode", select XInput.
 This is crucial so it can be recognized by my program.

 8. Remove the USB cable and press the PS button to connect wirelessly.
 You may need to restart your computer once or twice for the connection to work.

-Note: When using this method the program will read the controller's battery as 'Critical' because it does not output battery information.

 Alternatively, you can use [SCPToolkit](https://github.com/nefarius/ScpToolkit/releases) to connect your DualShock 3 using a USB cable.
 To wirelessly use the controller you must use a Bluetooth dongle and install its driver.